 Please note that ALL supporting documents (references, transcript, CV) must be uploaded within 7 days of the date of applying

-(Applications for Michaelmas 2020, Lent and Easter 2021 are still being considered, but funding must already be secured, deadlines available here)
+(Applications for Lent 22 and Easter 22 are all being considered, but funding must already be secured, application deadlines available here)

 For more information about a specific project please contact the individual supervisor using the e-mail address provided, it is recommended that applicants contact supervisors prior to applying.
 However, please do not submit an application to the individual supervisor.
 All applications must be submitted following the process detailed on our How to Apply page.

-This project’s objective is to develop novel molecular imaging probes, including PET probes, that are selective to protein aggregates, which are neuropathological features of various neurodegenerative diseases, including Alzheimer’s disease and frontotemperal dementia.
-The project would involve organic synthesis and in vitro assays of compounds, combined with developing the radiosynthesis of the novel PET probes.
-Evaluation of the probes would involve in vitro radiographic methods and in vivo imaging in models of dementia using a high resolution PET scanner.
+The overarching objective of these projects is to develop novel molecular imaging probes, including PET probes, for imaging neuropathological features associated with various disorders such as neurodegeneration, neuroinflammation, multiple sclerosis and mitochondrial disorders.
+The projects would involve organic synthesis and in vitro assays of compounds, combined with developing the radiosynthesis of the novel PET probes.
+Evaluation of the probes would involve in vitro radiographic methods and in vivo imaging of animal models using a high-resolution PET-CT scanner.

 Novel Carbon-11 and Fluorine Radiochemistry for Manufacture of PET Radiopharmaceutical

 This project is focused on developing novel radiosynthetic methods for carbon-11 and fluorine-18 to widen the scope of radiolabelling method and produce simpler, more robust methods for the manufacture of PET radiopharmaceuticals.
 Novel technologies will be applied include flow chemical/microfluidic methods and micro-capillary films. – MPhil or PhD

 NOTE: this project is particularly suited to graduates in chemistry.